Things You Should Know Before Hiring a Video Editing Company

-What do video editors do?
+What do video editors of a company do?

 After the picture is locked, the editor will move onto the next steps.
 This may include audio mixing, ADR, sound effects, color correction, image stabilization, and music.
 After everything is approved, the project is complete!

 Important things to think about are: the feelings, colors, intention, and the emotions you want to evoke from the audience.
 Once you have answers to these questions, you will be able to share them with your video editor.

 It is also important to have a script or an outline that you could share with them.
 Your maximum budget and your timeline for the start and finish of your project need to be known.

 Can video post-production be outsourced?